LLoadout/microsoftgraph/README.md

 composer require lloadout/microsoftgraph
 ```

 Add this to your .env file and fill it with the values you specified in Microsoft Azure Portal app registration.
+If you created a multi-tenant app in Azure AD than you don't put your tentant id into the `MS_TENANT_ID` variable but you set it to `common`.

 ```
 MS_TENANT_ID=